ABS is Here-- Now What?

 Because we now have our first formal exposure to the Automated Ball- Strike system (ABS) in Major League Baseball.
 ABS has been used in the minor leagues for several years.
 And it was used in Spring baseball this year in order to prepare teams for its official implementation in the 2026 regular season.

 The early results are positive.
-The challenges are infrequent, and they are ( at least publicly) well- accepted.
-And perhaps most vital to the change, they are quick.
+The challenges are infrequent, and they are well- accepted, at least publicly. .
+And perhaps most vital to the change, they are quick to play out.

 Here's how it works.
-Only the batter, or the pitcher or the catcher can initiate a challenge, and he has but two seconds to do so.
-The signal is a tap on the top of the hat or batting helmet, and that tight time frame means there's no glancing over into the dugout to get input from the braintrust.
-That aspect of the system makes things happen more quickly, and it also adds an element of intrigue, as to which players may have a green light to challenge --as well as how early in a game players may be cleared to tap.
+This system is in place to properly assess called balls or strikes– confirm the call or reverse it.
+Only the batter, the pitcher or the catcher can initiate a challenge, and he has but two seconds to do so.
+The signal to initiate a challenge is a tap on the top of the hat or batting helmet, and that tight time frame means there's no glancing over into the dugout to get input from the braintrust.
+That aspect of the system makes things happen quickly, and it also adds an element of intrigue, as to which players may have a green light to challenge --as well as how early in a given game players may be cleared to tap.

-That's because each team gets only two challenge per game ( though a challenge is retained if it is upheld on review).
+Each team gets only two challenges per game ( though a challenge is retained if it is upheld on review).

 And what of that review?

-Yes, it is a bit different than a human ump makes the call.
+Yes, it is a bit different than having a human ump makes the call.
 That's because the "robot" makes its depiction of the location of a pitch based on the mid- point of home plate , which is famously 17 inches wide .
-Ahhh, baseball , with its famously fluky dimensions, including a pitching rubber 60 feet, 6 inches from home plate, variable fence distances and foul territory, and the ball itself having a diameter of 2.9 inches. ( makes our English foot- pound system look downright logical)
+Ahhh, baseball , with its famously fluky dimensions, including a pitching rubber that is 60 feet, 6 inches from home plate, plus variable fence distances, wall heights and foul territory.
+The ball itself having a diameter of 2.9 inches. (these numbers make our English foot- pound system look downright logical).

-And that strike zone is now defined at its upper and lower borders as the lines seen at 53.5% of a batter's height (top) to 23% (bottom)
+And that strike zone is now defined at its upper and lower borders as the lines seen at 53.5% of a batter's height (top of the zone) to 23% of his height (bottom)

-With the definition now being dependent on a player's height, we now need an official height.
-The results of a mlb measurement frenzy has outed many hitters as eight a bit shorter than we had Bened to believe.
+With the definition now being dependent on a player's height, we now need an official height for each player.
+The results of a MLB measurement frenzy have outed many hitters as quite a bit shorter than we previously had been led to believe.

-Sam Blum ( The Athletic) recently reported that 225 of 450 players on Opening Day were measured shorter than they had been in 2024-5.
+Sam Blum ( The Athletic) recently reported that 225 of 450 players on Opening Day were measured to be shorter than they had been in 2024-5.
 (Oddly, 45 players became taller).

-Now it seems that shorter might be better if you're trying to compress a strike zone.
-Paging the ghost of Eddie Gaedel, the small person ( 43 inches) pinch- hitter signed by Bill Veeck back in 1951.
+So it seems that shorter might be better if you're trying to compress a strike zone.
+Now paging the ghost of Eddie Gaedel, the small person ( 43 inches in height ) pinch- hitter signed by Bill Veeck back in 1951 for the St Louis Browns.
 Gaedel offered opposing pitchers a strike zone that was estimated at 1.5 inches when he was in his crouch, back when human umpires still ruled the day.
+Not surprisingly, he was walked on four straight pitches, all of them high.

-An interesting early season compilation by Codify (@ CodifyBaseball) showed a wide range of " challenges per game" in the early going of 2026 , ranging from 9 (!) in one game, all the way down to zero in 19 games.
-The most common numbers were in the category of 2, 3 or 4 challenges in a game.
+An interesting earlier 2026 season compilation by Codify (@ CodifyBaseball) showed a wide range of "challenges per game" in the early going of 2026 , ranging from nine (!) in one game, all the way down to zero in 19 games.
+The most common numbers were in the category of two, three or four challenges in a game.

 The nine- challenge game reminds us of another wrinkle the new rule provides- namely, it generates a report card of sorts for the umpires.
 Since you can only get to nine challenges if somebody misses at least five calls, that means accuracy was lacking in that game.
 And since these are balls and strikes we're talking about, the home plate ump is the man under scrutiny.